epsagon/serverless-plugin-epsagon/README.md

         * `stepLambdaWrapper` - Used to wrap step functions
         * `nodeWrapper` - Used to wrap regular
         Node functions (doesn't have to run on Lambda)

+## FAQ
+* Does this plugin work with webpack?
+    * Yes! you can use webpack or any serverless plugins utilizing webpack with this plugin.
+Just make sure to specify this plugin before any other plugin in your `serverless.yml`:
+      ```yaml
+      plugins:
+        - serverless-plugin-epsagon
+        - serverless-webpack
+        - any-other-plugin
+      ```